Empirical Implications of Theoretical Models Europe Summer Institute 2018, June 23 - July 07

 The first module on statistics from June 25 until June 27 (and the math refresher from June 23 until June 24) will be taught by James Lo (University of Southern California), the theoretical module from June 28 until June 30 by Thomas Bräuninger (University of Mannheim), the module on machine learning from July 2 until July 4 by Nicole Baerg (University of Essex), and the module on social media from July 5 until July 7 by Pablo Barberá (London School of Economics and Political Science).
 For more details, see our program.

-The tuition for the whole summer institute from 24th of June until 8th of July is 1000 €.
+The tuition for the whole summer institute from June 23 until July 7 is 1000 €.
 If participants want to join only a shorter period, the tuition is 300 € per module.

 To apply for the EITM Europe summer school, please use the online application form of the Essex Summer School which can be found on the following website.
 The deadline for applications is May 1.

 The EITM Europe 2018 summer institute is supported by the University of Mannheim, the University of Milan, the Essex Summer School, the Collegio Carlo Alberto, the foundation Compagnia di San Paolo, the Network for the Advancement of Social and Political Studies (NASP), and the ECPR Standing Group on Analytical Politics and Public Choice.